vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tkg-package-install.md

   enabled: false
 ```

-For a full list of user-configurable values, see the official [Harbor documentation](https://docs.vmware.com/en/VMware-Tanzu-Kubernetes-Grid/1.5/vmware-tanzu-kubernetes-grid-15/GUID-packages-harbor-registry.html#harbordatavalues-file-for-vsphere-7-11)
+For a full list of user-configurable values, see the official [Harbor documentation](https://docs.vmware.com/en/VMware-Tanzu-Kubernetes-Grid/2.1/using-tkg-21/workload-packages-harbor.html)

 A screenshot of the Harbor installation page showing a YAML file for customizing Harbor installation follows.

 ![Screenshot of Harbor installation page showing a sample YAML customization file](img/tanzu-pkgs/tanzu-pkgs08.png)

-After installing Harbor, ensure that the installation status for the Harbor package on the **Installed Packages** screen is **Succeeded**.
+After installing Harbor, ensure that the installation status for the Harbor package on the **Installed Tanzu Packages** screen is **Green**.

 ![Screenshot showing successful installation of Harbor](img/tanzu-pkgs/tanzu-pkgs09.png)